Summer is an awesome time of year!

-The weather’s getting warmer, and if you’re like me, you’re looking forward to the picnics, barbeques, and trips to the beach that summer brings along in tow.
+The weather gets warmer which means picnics, barbeques, and those trips to the beach that summer brings along in tow.

 But the best part about the warmer weather might just be the opportunity to head outside for your workout!

 Those of you who are already acquainted with working out in the great outdoors know how awesome it is.

 And as it turns out, there are actually some pretty great benefits to working out outside!